sunschneider/valetbike/README.md

 Smith College CSC223: Introduction to Software Engineering\
 Group F ValetBike project

-Deliver your code by creating a pull request from the modified fork of the main ValetBike repo that your group has been collaborating on.
-In the version of code you deliver you must update the README file to include:

-    Overview of dev environment setup (e.g. updates to _env.rb) Instructions for populating the database (e.g. a rake task or seed setup) Description of the prototype's functionality
-    Recommended walkthrough steps to observe key features

 ### How to Begin
 * Create a GitHub account if you don't have one
 * Go to [https://github.com/sunschneider/valetbike](https://github.com/sunschneider/valetbike)